 - B. Effect of the Approved Special Review.
 After approval of a special review application and following compliance with any applicable conditions of approval, the County Land Use Department shall issue a construction permit for the proposed oil and gas operation.
-Following receipt of the permit, the Applicant shall be entitled to have processed any necessary building, grading, access, floodplain, or other County permits and, following the receipt of these additional permits, is authorized to otherwise proceed with the proposed oil and gas operation.
+Following receipt of the permit, the Applicant must obtain any necessary building, grading, access, floodplain, or other County permits and, following the receipt of these additional permits, is authorized to otherwise proceed with the proposed oil and gas operation.
 The approval of the special review application under this Article does not result in the vesting of development rights, nor does it authorize the violation of any County or state regulations or preclude the County from refusing to issue any other permit or authorization if the plans and specifications do not comply with applicable County regulations. - C. Duration of the Approved Special Review.
-An approved special review application shall remain effective for a period of three (3) calendar years following the date of final plan approval.
-If the operation is not commenced within the effective period of the special review, the permit shall expire and the Applicant will have to reapply for a new permit prior to undertaking operations. - D. Amendments.
-Any proposal to change an approved special review application approved after the effective date of these Regulations shall require an application to the Department to determine whether the proposed change constitutes a substantial modification to the approved special use. - 1.
-In determining whether the proposed modification to a special review approval is substantial, the Director shall consider the record of the special review approval, including any express conditions, limitations, or agreements governing the approved special review application, in addition to the nature, character, and the extent of additional land use impacts of the proposed modification.
-The addition of a new well on an existing pad shall be considered a substantial modification to the entire pad and the entire pad shall be required to come into compliance with this Article, to the extent practical.
-Other changes shall be considered substantial if they significantly alter the nature, character, or extent of the land use impacts of the special review approval. - 2.
-If the Director determines that the change constitutes a substantial modification, no such change shall be allowed to proceed until an application to amend the approved special use, which shall be treated as a new application, is filed with the Director and approval granted in accordance with this Article.
-The Applicant or its successor may appeal the Director's decision to require an amended special review to the Board of County Commissioners, provided that any such appeal shall be in writing and shall be filed with the Director no later than thirty (30) days following the date of the Director's decision to require a special use amendment.
-Any Board of County Commissioner's determination on an appeal shall not be considered a final decision subject to judicial review under Section 12-1100.
+An approved special review application shall remain effective for a period of three (3) calendar years following the date of the Board's approval resolution.
+If the operation is not commenced within three (3) calendar years the permit shall expire and the Applicant will have to reapply for a new permit prior to undertaking operations. - D. Amendments and Modifications.
+Prior to changing or modifying a special use approved under this Article or any other existing oil and gas operation, the Applicant shall submit a written request for modification as specified under Article 4-603.
+Upon submission of such a request, the Director shall proceed as specified in Article 4-603 except that the Director shall consider the additional criteria specified in this subsection.
+Unless approved in the original special review permit, the addition of one or more new wells on an existing pad shall be considered a substantial modification to the entire pad and the entire pad shall be required to come into compliance with this Article, to the extent practical.
+Other changes shall be considered substantial if they significantly alter the nature, character, or extent of the land use impacts of the special review approval or will result in an increase in hydrocarbon emissions.
+Refracking of an existing well shall be considered a substantial modification.
+A modification shall not be considered a substantial modification if it results in a net decrease in hydrocarbon emissions or other net mitigation of existing or potential environmental impacts. - E. Maintenance and Repair.
+The Director may maintain a list of activities that the Director does not consider substantial modifications but rather maintenance and repair.
+Activities on the list may be undertaken without County review or approval.